 The UT and MA cases emphasize that appropriate auxiliary tests should be applied to type B states that are flagged by a very high responsiveness r50 at V = 50%.

 Some states are classified as type C in Table 5.
 These states have small responsiveness r at the composite vote, but that alone does not make them type C. As shown in Figs. 4 and 7, all S(V) curves must flatten out at both high and low values of V as seats S approaches either of its extreme values of 100% or 0, and this automatically gives a small value of r if the composite vote places S in one of those two regions.
 For example, the UT composite 32% vote places it where S(V) is flattened near 0 in Fig. 7.
-In contrast, S(V) for the composite vote for MS (Mississippi) in Fig. 7 has an additional flattening between those at the low and high regions.
+In contrast, S(V) for the composite vote for Mississippi in Fig. 7 has an additional flattening between those at the low and high regions.
 We will classify states that have S(V) curves like the MS curve in Fig. 7 or the SC curve in Fig. 4 as type C. These S(V) curves look quite different from those of type A, represented by VA in Fig. 7 and by CO in Fig. 4, and from those of type B, represented by UT and MA in Fig 7.
 We now come back to footnote 25, that some unbalanced states are exceptional in having a value of SB nearly the same or even a bit larger than mP in Table 1.
 This comes about for MS in Fig. 7 because the flattening of the S(V) curve for vote between the composite vote and 50% makes the difference in seats between the composite vote and the 50% vote smaller than the corresponding proportionality difference.
-Importantly, curve flattening with small responsiveness means that the districts are safer, less competitive, for both parties, so type C planss are additionally undesirable compared to type A and type B plans that may be strongly biased, but are still responsive.
+Importantly, curve flattening with small responsiveness means that the districts are safer, less competitive, for both parties, so type C planss are additionally undesirable compared to type A plans that may be strongly biased, but are still responsive.
 Some states like AL and SC are typed as both B and C in Table 1 because they have both high r50 and low V.

 Discussion